By guest blogger Brad Egeland.

 Five steps to kicking off the formal project

-What I’m going to outline here is five important considerations – and basically steps – to follow to get your project started off on the right foot from the beginning.
-Do these as carefully and detailed as you can – taking budget and time into consideration, of course – and you likely won’t find yourself a month into the project sorting things out with the customer, team and other stakeholders trying to get them all on the same page and your derailed project back on track.
+What I’m going to outline here is five important considerations to help you understand how to kick off a new project.
+Do these as carefully and in as much detail as you can – taking budget and time into consideration, of course – and you likely won’t find yourself a month into the project sorting things out with the customer, team and other stakeholders trying to get them all on the same page and your derailed project back on track.

 1. Review everything that’s handed off to the PM